 The easiest way to cancel a Credit One card is by calling customer service at (877) 825-3242.
-This line is open 24/7.
 Another way to cancel your card is to mail the request.
 Credit One does not offer an option to cancel online.
-More specifically, you can cancel your Credit One credit card:… read full answer
+More specifically, you can cancel your Credit One credit card:

-Over the phone: To cancel your card over the phone, call (877) 825-3242.
+Over the phone:… read full answer To cancel your card over the phone, call (877) 825-3242.
 When prompted, enter your card number.
 Once connected to a customer service representative, state that you want to cancel the card and close your account.
 The representative may counter with a “retention offer,” such as lower fees or interest rates, to keep you as a customer.

 Keep in mind that requests by mail will take longer to process.